• Recipes

 Step 3

-Heat oil in a pan.
-Once the pan is hot, add the bacon wrapped asparagus and sauté over medium heat.
-When they are browned, flip them over and cook on all sides.
+Heat oil in a pan and sauté the bacon wrapped asparagus over medium heat.
+Once browned, flip them over and cook the other side.

 Japanese style bacon-wrapped asparagus instruction_4